KamranAzeem/learn-kubernetes/kubeadm/README.md

 Kubeadm helps you setup/bootstrap a minimum viable/usable Kubernetes cluster that just works.
 Kubeadm also supports cluster expasion, upgrades, downgrade, and managing bootstrap tokens, which are extra features, if you are comparing it with minikube.

+# Setup / components / look and feel:

 ![kubeadm-cluster.png](kubeadm-cluster.png)